now-here/ci-spark-debugger/readme.md

 **Debugger::debug()**
 *Trigger the debugger on demand*

 Calls the handle() function of all bound observers and collects their responses.
-A notification will be sent to all email addresses (`emailTo`) set in the spark configuration file (`config/debugger.php`).
+A notification detailing how the debug session was handled (i.e. which observers were used, where log files were written to, database record ID) will be sent to all email addresses (`emailTo`) set in the spark configuration file (`config/debugger.php`).
 In production, triggering the debugger manually is *not* advised, though doing so will not stop application execution.

 **Debugger::handleException($e)**
 *The DebugException handler*